dviramontes/dotcom/_posts/binary-search-elixir.md

 end
 ```

 Notice a problem with the code above?
 It doesn't return `-1` if the target isn't found.
 We're also missing a pattern match to handle the case when the list is empty.
-Let's improve our algorightm with a more idiomatic Elixir approach by using a `case` expression instead of `cond`.
+Let's improve our algorightm with a more idiomatic Elixir by using a `case` expression instead of `cond`.

 ```elixir
 defmodule Binary do